-For the year ended December 31, 2017, we received net proceeds of \$37.2 million from the sale of common stock in our March 2017 private placement offering, \$0.04 million from the exercise of stock options and \$0.3 million from an extension to the Aerpio senior secured convertible notes.
-The outstanding principal and accrued interest under the secured convertible notes were converted into shares of Aerpio common stock immediately prior to the effective time of the Merger and exchanged for shares of our common stock pursuant to the Merger.
+We received proceeds from the first tranche in April 2016 and subsequent tranches in July 2016, October 2016 and January 2017.
+The outstanding principal and accrued interest under the secured convertible notes was converted into shares of Aerpio common stock immediately prior to the effective time of the Merger, and exchanged for shares of our common stock pursuant to the Merger.